jafingerhut/core.btree-vector/doc/intro.md

 (I5) All nodes have at most B children.

 (I6) All non-root internal nodes have at least b children.
 The root
-     node has at least 2 children, unless there is only one value in the entire tree, in which case the root has 1 child.
+     node has at least 2 children, unless there is only one key/value pair in the entire tree, in which case the root has 1 child.

 (I7) All internal nodes with A >= 2 children contain A-1 keys.
 If we
      number the children, in order, from c[0] up to c[A-1], and the